andreashandel/IDEMAbook/docs/index.md

 To study a specific ID and scientific question, one needs to use a model that approximates the real system one is interested in reasonably well, and one needs to choose values for the model parameters and starting conditions such that they match the specific system one wants to study.
 We'll return to that idea throughout this book.

 We can implement the flow diagram as a computer model, for instance by formulating it as the set of ordinary differential equations shown below, and then implementing those on a computer to simulate an outbreak.
-Figure \#ref(fig:sirsim) shows such a simulation.
+Figure \@ref(fig:sirsim) shows such a simulation.

 <div class="figure">
 <img src="./images/sirsim.png" alt="An outbreak simulation using the simple SIR model.
 Values for parameters are chosen as b=0.0025/days and g = 1/(7 days).
 The starting conditions for each compartment are set to S=100, I=1, R=0."  />
 <p class="caption">(\#fig:sirsim)An outbreak simulation using the simple SIR model.
 Values for parameters are chosen as b=0.0025/days and g = 1/(7 days).
 The starting conditions for each compartment are set to S=100, I=1, R=0.</p>
 </div>

+#### {#mynotebox}
-Note that, unfortunately, there are no rules concerning the naming of variables and parameters.
+Unfortunately, there are no rules concerning the naming of variables and parameters.
 Compartments (e.g. SIR) tend to be labeled very similarly by different researchers, while parameter labels are much more variable.
 I'm trying to be consistent in this book, though I might mix it up occasionally.
 For this book, I decided to stick with letters from the English alphabet, but you can often find people use Greek letters for parameters (e.g. $\beta$ instead of _b_ for the transmission parameter).
 Always check carefully for a given paper/model what the definition and meaning of each variable and parameter are.

 For some more further information on compartmental models in epidemiology, [check out this Wikipedia article](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology).
 We will also discuss many variants of these type of compartmental models in further chapters.